• Skip to primary navigation

 4 - Blueberries

-The flavor of blueberries is sweet and mildly tart.
+The flavor of blueberries is sweet and mildly tart (Vaccinium spp.).
 They bring a juicy freshness to dishes.

-Blueberries add a slight burst of color and moisture to salads.
-Check out this Blueberries Substitutes guide.
+Blueberries add a slight burst of color and moisture to salads - they're also great in an oatmeal recipe with blueberries.

 They're also perfect in smoothies, providing a balanced taste.
 We love how they enhance both sweet and savory recipes.